chamik/gympl-skripta/anj.typ

 6. *World Wars (20th Century)*: London endured significant damage during World War I and even more so during the Blitz in World War II.
 The resilience of Londoners and post-war reconstruction efforts helped the city recover.

 7. *Post-War Period to Present*: The latter half of the 20th century and beyond saw London evolve into a global financial and cultural powerhouse.
 Notable events include the Swinging Sixties, the establishment of the Greater London Council, and the hosting of the Summer Olympics in 2012.
 London has embraced cultural diversity, making it one of the world's most cosmopolitan cities.

+== Great Britain

+== Chapters from British History

+- War of roses
+- the Tudor family
+- period of Henry the eighth
+- Protestants

+divorced, beheaded, died, \
+divorced, beheaded, survived

+== The USA

+== Canada

+== Australia

+== Our town and district (Mělník)

+== Prague

+== The Czech Republic

+== Problems of the world I. -- environment

+== Problems of the world II. -- social problems, lethal diseases

+== Problems of the world III. -- addictions

+== Media and technology